By Marcia Braden

 Others nurture their creative tendencies through art forms, crafts, and home decorating.
 Younger girls often enjoy paint-by-numbers, word searches, and pattern drawing.
 It appears that the structure is welcomed, providing them a sense of closure when the task is completed.
 Here is where the universality of art can hold great riches for girls with FXS.
 Parents and teachers do well to nurture these impulses whenever possible.

 The Relationship Challenge

-Relationships pose a significant challenge throughout the life span.
-Teenage girls can become enamored with pop stars, musicians and actors.
+The Issue: Relationships pose a significant challenge throughout the lifespan.
+Teenage girls can become enamored with pop stars, musicians, and actors.
 They often fantasize romantic relationships and at times even believe they have a secret relationship with a celebrity.

 Their issues related to shyness and inability to express feelings complicates relationships.
 They may gravitate to males who have ulterior motives because the males are attentive and initially offer emotional support.
 This can result in manipulation and exploitation of the girl with FXS.